diku-dk/futhark-book/language.rst

 operation to perform.
 SOACs are absolutely crucial to Futhark programming.
-While they are designed to resemble higher-order functions that may be familiar from functional languages, they have implicitly parallel semantics, and some restrictions to preserve those semantics.
+While they are designed to resemble higher-order functions that may be familiar from functional languages, they have some restrictions to enable efficient parallel execution.

 We can use ``concat`` to combine several arrays: